 Graduates Students- 3.0 minimum GPA

-- Cost of three-hour credit course (Because of the UTC tuition cap, if you are already scheduled to take 12 undergraduate hours or nine graduate hours in the spring, you wouldn’t have to pay for this course’s credit hours.)
+- Cost of three-hour credit business course (Because of the UTC tuition cap, if you are already scheduled to take 12 undergraduate hours or nine graduate hours in the fall, you wouldn’t have to pay for this course’s credit hours.)

 - Financial aid can be used to help pay these related course costs.
 In addition, eligible students may be able to apply for scholarships to assist with the cost of the course.